evanshortiss/vector2d/README.md

 [![browser support](https://ci.testling.com/evanshortiss/vec2d.png)
 ](https://ci.testling.com/evanshortiss/vec2d)

 Full API support is available in the browsers listed in green above.
-Browsers marked in red generally support the library, but do not support Float32Arrays so simply don't use these.
+Browsers marked in red generally support the library, but do not support Float32Vectors so simply don't use these and you'll be fine.

-## Version 2.0.0 Breaking Changes
+## Version 2.0.0+ Breaking Changes
 Version 2.0.0 has been updated to remove my manual build steps in favour of using the awesome [browserify](http://browserify.org/).

 As of version 2.0.0 the **Vec2D.create**, **Vec2D.random** functions have been removed.
 I made this choice to ensure it's always explicitly known which type of Vector is being created.
 Naturally this means that the **useObjects**, **useFloat32Arrays** and **useStandardArrays** are no longer present.